EZ Money logo

 SD Equity Partners is a San Diego-based hard money lender specializing in fix-and-flip loans with 100% purchase price financing and no monthly payments during the rehab period.

-Best for: Real estate investors and house flippers seeking quick acquisition financing without down payment requirements, Property rehabilitation specialists who need capital preservation for construction and subcontractor costs
+Profile signals: Real estate investors and house flippers seeking quick acquisition financing without down payment requirements, Property rehabilitation staff context who need capital preservation for construction and subcontractor costs

 Financial Wellness Guides